leopaul29/leopaul29.github.io/src/content/experiences/experience-7.md

 ---
-title: "Junior Software Developer"
+title: " Intermediate Software Developer"
 contract: "Permanent"
 company: "Sopra Steria"
 place: "Nice Sophia-Antipolis"
 startdate: "10/2020"
 enddate: "now"
-order: 6
+order: 7
 ---
-<p>Design and develop a new solution for Air France on the ICare application.
-The application is based on Pega Customer Service 7.2 and manages AFKLM customer claims.
+<p>Working on the migration of Cnam Sophia application (Caisse nationale de l’Assurance Maladie).
+The application is based on Pega Customer Service 7.2 and manages the health insurance support service for chronically ill patients.
+It is offered throughout France to people with diabetes treated in the context of a long-term illness and since 2018 to people with asthma.</p>

-Migration of Cnam application and IHM development (Caisse nationale de l’Assurance Maladie)</p>
+<i>E-learning Pega Customer Services Developer 8.3</i>

 <h4>Key activities</h4>
 <ul>